RyanWestwood/Artificial-Intelligence/README.md

 * Ranged Attack: `S`
 * Mitigation Potion: `D`
 * Health Potion: `W`

-### Gameplay
-* Navigate through the dungeon, defeating enemies along the way.
-* Collect coins to upgrade your weapons and armor.
-* Defeat the boss at the end of each dungeon to progress to the next level.
 ## Contributing
 We welcome contributions from the community.
 To contribute to this project, follow these steps: